 Ground Control manufactures the Toughsat line of mobile satellite antenna systems and we are also the service provider for all mobile VSAT systems.
 Our manufactured equipment also works with any iDirect provider worldwide.

-BGAN (short for "Broadband Global Area Network) are small terminals that can fit in a laptop case and can connect with one of three satellites for transfer speeds up to 492Kbps.
-However, BGAN charges by the Megabyte downloaded/uploaded at about $6 a MB which is far more than VSAT mobile dish service.
+BGAN (short for "Broadband Global Area Network) are small terminals that can fit in a laptop case and can connect with one of four satellites for transfer speeds up to 492Kbps.
+However, BGAN charges by the Megabyte downloaded/uploaded at about $5 a MB which is far more than VSAT mobile dish service.
 The trade off is BGAN is very portable compared to VSAT (satellite dishes).
-BGAN service also works globally, so if you're a world traveler, BGAN may be a perfect fit.
+BGAN service also works globally with one service plan, so if you're a world traveler, BGAN may be a perfect fit.
 Our satellite systems on the other hand can not be carried in a laptop case and service plans may need to be changed in different countries.

 A 1.2 Square Meter satellite dish is slightly elliptical (normally) and has a horizontal diameter of about 4 feet (48 inches).

 A .98 Square Meter dish has a diameter of about 3' 4" (39 inches).

 Yes.
 All Ground Control mobile VSAT satellite systems create a standard local area network for any type computer or wireless device.
 The Toughsat ACU (antenna control unit) will create a 100 foot radius 802.11 wireless "G" access point.

 Yes, absolutely.
 You may use the robust encryption, or you may at any time disable the wireless and limit connections to the network with Ethernet cables.